ChomCHOB/chomchob-backend-testing/README.md

 # chomchob-backend-testing

-โจทย์จะมี 2 Part คือ
+This test contain with 2 part

 1. [Programming](#programming)
 2. [Database](#database)

 ---

 # Note
-- มีเวลาทำโจทย์ 7 วันหลังจากได้รับ email
+- You have 7 day after receive email to complete this test.

 ---